Camicardenasp/ToDoList/README.md

+# DESCRIPTION ToDoList

+A simple and easy-to-use task management application that helps you stay organized and get things done.
+Features

+   + Create and manage tasks with due dates and descriptions
+   + Mark tasks as complete or incomplete
+   + Edit and delete existing tasks
+   + Sort tasks by due date or creation date
+   + View completed tasks and easily re-activate them
+   + Responsive design for use on desktop and mobile devices

+# Usage

+To use ToDoList, simply follow these steps:

+    + Go to the ToDoList URL
+    + Create a new task by entering a task name, due date, and description (optional)
+    + Click "Add Task" to add the task to your list Repeat steps 2-3 to add additional tasks
+    + Use the checkboxes to mark tasks as complete or incomplete
+    + Use the "Edit" and "Delete" buttons to make changes to existing tasks
+    + Use the "Sort" dropdown to sort tasks by due date or creation date
+    + View completed tasks by clicking the "Show Completed" button

+# INSTALATION

 # React Todo App
 A to-do list app made with React as front-end and Node, Express and MongoDB as back-end.